 - Make time for fun – Simple activities can make for a home steeped in happiness, not stress.
 Consider these simple but fun pastimes – reading to your child, playing with a pet, making a meal with family or friends;

 - Create a personal space – It’s important for each of us to have a physical space where we can spend time away from others.
 This doesn’t have to be a formal space; it can simply be a lounge chair in the backyard or a couch in the basement – anywhere that enables you to relax and quiet your thoughts.
+Check out the latest exipure reviews.

 - Infuse your home with calm – Your home’s physical surroundings can contribute to creating a sense of calm, so integrate natural elements such as stone, wood and plants.
 It’s also recommended that walls be painted in cool, calming colors such as light greens and soft blues.
 Another suggestion is to integrate soothing lighting by using lamps with dimmer switches.